PakaOxO/ZOOM_Clone/README.md

                 - Users can know how many people are in their room now (and this will be changed when other users join or go out the room) Feb 9, Clear [app.js, server.js, home.pug] for new video app.
+Feb 10, 12, Update [app.js, home.pug] for adding features
+                - Can turn on/off users cameras and mic
+                - Show users cameras list in the select box